arungithub9/pyDB/README.md

 ## Format of commands :

 All the sample commands to be run are found in `commands.txt`.
 The commands follow the following syntax.
 More commands can be added to `commands.txt`if required.
+For a complete list of commands, constraints and requirements please see this [file](readme.pdf).

 `R := inputfromfile(sales1)` : Used to import a vertical bar delimited file.
 Here `R` is the result table.
 Please ensure you use the `:=`to prevent syntax errors.
 The first line contains the column names.
 The subsequent lines contain one recored each.
 Please view example files [one](sales1.txt) and [two](sales2.txt) for sample data and formatting.
 Another example is `S := inputfromfile(sales2)`.